-Hill’s Prescription Diet D/D Canine Skin Support dog food is not rated due to its intentional therapeutic design.
+Hill’s Prescription Diet D/D Canine Dog Food is not rated due to its intentional therapeutic design.

 The following is a list of recipes available at the time of this review.

 - Hill’s Prescription Diet D/D Canine Potato and Duck